-The scuba regulator is the most important piece of dive gear so familiarize yourself with the different parts and how a scuba regulator works.
-Get to the point where you can disassemble and assemble your scuba regulator on your own so you can follow the tips on cleaning your dive regulator.
+The regulator is the most important piece of dive gear along with the scuba tank regulator setup, so familiarize yourself with the different parts and how a scuba regulator works.
+Get to the point where you can disassemble and assemble your regulator on your own so you can follow the tips on cleaning your dive regulator.

 How To Assemble Your Scuba Diving Regulator